MaxKorbmacher/OFAMS_Brain_Age/README.md

 The model was previously trained on N = 60,000 scans from healthy controls from 7 independent datasets: ABCD, AddNeuroMed, HBN, HCP, Rockland, TOP, UKB.
 Validation steps:
 - validation in N = XYZ healthy controls (cross-sectionally).
+(XYZ datasets).
 - validation in N = 748 MS patients (cross-sectionally.
+(A single dataset from the Oslo University Hospital, Norway).
 - validation in N = 27 healthy controls with a total of 1206 scans.
+(Two datasets ADNI and BBSC).

 The cross-sectional healthy control validation sample was age-matched to the current MS sample (using the baseline age).